euclidjda/dnn-quant/README.md

 ## Installation and Setup

+You will need python3 installed on your machine.

-You will need to have a working installation of tensorflow for your platform.
+You will also need to have a working installation of tensorflow for your platform.
 See https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html

 Clone this repository with: